Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Basics/FilePermissions.md

 ## Sticky Bit
 - Only for **files** and `not for directories`.
-- Restrict the naming and deletion of fles within those directories.
+- Restrict the naming and deletion of fles `within those directories`.
 - When the sticky bit is set, `only the file owner, directory owner, or root user` can delete or rename a file, even if other users have write permissions on the directory.
 - This is commonly used on directories like `/tmp` to prevent users from deleting each other's temporary files.
 - To set the sticky bit, use `chmod +t dir`.
+- Unless i own the directory in which sticky bit is set or i am the root user only then i can rename or delete the files.